ClickHouse/ClickHouse/docs/en/development/style.md

 Use the following options:

-- Create a (done() or finalize()) function that will do all the work in advance that might lead to an exception.
+- Create a function (`done()` or `finalize()`) that will do all the work in advance that might lead to an exception.
 If that function was called, there should be no exceptions in the destructor later.
 - Tasks that are too complex (such as sending messages over the network) can be put in separate method that the class user will have to call before destruction.
 - If there is an exception in the destructor, it’s better to log it than to hide it (if the logger is available).
-- In simple applications, it is acceptable to rely on std::terminate (for cases of noexcept by default in C++11) to handle exceptions.
+- In simple applications, it is acceptable to rely on `std::terminate` (for cases of `noexcept` by default in C++11) to handle exceptions.

 **6.** Anonymous code blocks.